bevyengine/bevy-website/content/news/2024-02-17-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @Elabajaba, @JMS55</div>

-In **Bevy 0.13** we upgraded from `wgpu` 0.17 to `wgpu` 0.19, which includes the long awaited `wgpu` [arcanization](https://gfx-rs.github.io/2023/11/24/arcanization.html) that allows us to [compile shaders asynchronously](https://github.com/bevyengine/bevy/pull/10812) to avoid shader compilation stutters and [multithread draw call creation](https://github.com/bevyengine/bevy/pull/9172 ) for better performance.
+In **Bevy 0.13** we upgraded from `wgpu` 0.17 to `wgpu` 0.19, which includes the long awaited `wgpu` [arcanization](https://gfx-rs.github.io/2023/11/24/arcanization.html) that allows us to [compile shaders asynchronously](https://github.com/bevyengine/bevy/pull/10812) to avoid shader compilation stutters and [multithread draw call creation](https://github.com/bevyengine/bevy/pull/9172 ) for better performance in CPU-bound scenes.

 Due to changes in wgpu 0.19, we've added a new `webgpu` feature to Bevy that is now required when doing WebAssembly builds targeting WebGPU.
 Disabling the `webgl2` feature is no longer required when targeting WebGPU, but the new `webgpu` feature currently overrides the `webgl2` feature when enabled.
 Library authors, please do not enable the `webgpu` feature by default.
 In the future we plan on allowing you to target both WebGL2 and WebGPU in the same WebAssembly binary, but we aren't quite there yet.